The Mechanics and Architecture of How to Operate a Business

 - Do your operational activities maintain adequate controls and still allow adaptability to customer needs and market opportunities?

 The most successful businesses have operations that are just as appealing as their products.
-They aren’t constrained by inefficient systems and processes.
-Because they recognize that investing in their accounting, financial, human resources, and other “back office” activities helps them serve the customer more effectively.
-It also saves them time and money in the long term.
+Inefficient systems and processes don’t constrain them.
+Because they recognize that investing in their accounting, financial, human resources, and other “back office” activities helps them serve the customer more effectively, it also saves them time and money in the long term.

 C.O.R.E.
 Operations — Build Strong Systems and Processes